afratetlay/memory_game/README.md

     - This project uses **GitHub** to store and share all project code remotely.
     - The new GitHub Projects planner was utilised to plan and keep track of this project.
 This project plan can be viewed [here](https://github.com/AJGreaves/picflip/projects/1).
 - [Illustrator](www.adobe.com/Illustrator)
-    - This project used tools in **Photohshop** to edit, crop and save images into png.
+    - This project used tools in **Illustrator** to edit, crop and save images into png.
 - [Timer](https://www.w3schools.com/howto/howto_js_countdown.asp)
     - I used this timer in my project to help time the user on how long it takes the to complete the game.